waldronlab/MultiAssayWorkshop/README.md

 # Workshop Description

-This workshop demonstrates data management and analyses of multiple assays associated with a single set of biological specimens, using the `MultiAssayExperiment` data class and methods.
-It introduces the `RaggedExperiment` data class, which provides efficient and powerful operations for representation of copy number and mutation and variant data that are represented by different genomic ranges for each specimen.
-It presents examples using MultiAssayExperiment with TCGA data via the `curatedTCGAData` experiment data package.
-It provides a basic overview of `TCGAutils` functionality to make working with TCGA data easier.
+This workshop demonstrates the leveraging of public multi-omics databases, such as cBioPortal and The Cancer Genome Atlas (TCGA), through the use of the `cBioPortalData` and `curatedTCGAData` experiment data packages.
+It provides users with the basics of data management, using the `MultiAssayExperiment` data class and the `TCGAutils` utility package, and example analyses of multiple assays associated with a single set of biological specimens.
+In addition to providing a basic overview of key data classes, such as `MultiAssayExperiment` and `RaggedExperiment`, this workshop intends to provide an overview of `cBioPortalData` and `curatedTCGAData` experiment data packages and `TCGAutils` functionality aimed at enhancing the ease-of-use of TCGA data.

 ## Pre-requisites